9/17: I have joined 18F as a Product Manager & Innovation Specialist!

 2015 - 2016 san francisco, ca

-As Senior Advisor to Jennifer Pahlka, Executive Director of Code for America, Alicia acted as Chief of Staff on the senior leadership team, executing the Executive Director’s vision across the organization internally.
-She led and implemented strategic initiatives, designed programs for core digital work (government service redesign, national fellowship), managed and organized organizational retreats and board meetings, developed internal metrics, liaised with senior government officials (state and local), designed internal and external messaging for the organization and spoke on behalf of the organization at public events across the country.
+As Senior Advisor to Jennifer Pahlka, Executive Director of Code for America, I acted as Chief of Staff on the senior leadership team, executing the Executive Director’s vision across the organization internally.
+I led and implemented strategic initiatives, designed programs for core digital work (government service redesign, national fellowship), managed and organized organizational retreats and board meetings, developed internal metrics, liaised with senior government officials (state and local), designed internal and external messaging for the organization and spoke on behalf of the organization at public events across the country.

 interim economic development lead, code for america